 Responsible owners do not allow their dogs to foul public places.
 Ideally, dogs should be trained from an early age to 'go at home' in their own garden before or after a walk, rather than during.
 If dog fouling does occur away from home the responsible owner will clean up after the dog.

-Any suitable plastic bag can be used, or special poop-scoop bags can be purchased from pet shops, veterinary surgeries or stores.
-Dispose of faeces in a poop-scoop bin or take the bag home.
+Any suitable plastic bag can be used, or special poop-scoop bags which can be purchased from pet shops, veterinary surgeries or stores.
+Dispose of the faeces in a poop-scoop bin or take the bag home.